CyberFlameGO/sentinel-old/README.md

 invalidation notifications when they change.

 Both Sentinel and FredBoat use the module `sentinel-shared`, which contains entities, requests and responses.
-This module can be considered to be a schema.
+This module can be considered to be a schema of sorts.

 Sentinel is meant to scale horizontally, with each instance taking up a range of shards.
-This will eventually be supported by using RabbitMQ routing keys.
+This is supported by using RabbitMQ routing keys.

 ## How to run Sentinel